Dinesh-Adhithya-H/Machine-learning-in-Football/index.md

 # Welcome !!

-We hope you find our work enjoyable and interesting , where our current interest lies on  using  Machine Learning techniques to model sports data.
+We hope you find our work enjoyable and interesting , where our current interest lies on using Machine Learning techniques to model sports event data.
 Check out our [project](https://github.com/Dinesh-Adhithya-H/Machine-learning-in-Football) .

 Contributors: [Dinesh Adhithya](https://github.com/Dinesh-Adhithya-H) and [Sachin Mishra](https://github.com/nihcaSInParis)